Cheap Thrills (film): Plot

-At knife-point, Vince manages to get Colin to reveal that the safe is unlocked.
-Craig retrieves the money and returns only to have Colin and Violet turn the tables on them when Colin easily disarms Vince as Vince not aware that Colin is an award-winning martial artist and Violet has a gun with her.
+At knife-point, Vince gets Colin to reveal that the safe is unlocked.
+Craig retrieves the money and returns, only to have Colin and Violet turn the tables on them when Colin easily disarms Vince as Vince is not aware that Colin is an award-winning martial artist and Violet has a gun with her.
 Colin and Violet agree to let "bygones be bygones" and reveals the money is actually prepared for them to have but only if they go through with the game, which explains why the safe is unlocked.
 Another dare involves Craig having sex with Violet as well as getting $4,500, the amount required to pay for Craig's month's rent.
 This angers Vince, who views it as an unfair bet, increasing hostilities between the two friends.
 Humiliated and feeling guilty for cheating on his wife, Craig withdraws from the game and departs, having earned enough money to delay homelessness for the time being.
 Violet, who seems to have begun to develop feelings for him, is upset and becomes withdrawn, causing the game to end as its purpose was to entertain her.
 Vince, desperate to win more money, offers to perform anything asked of him.
 Colin suggests the amputation of his pinkie finger for $25,000.
-Just as Vince is about to accept, Craig returns to the game, stating that he only temporarily solves his problem with the $4,500 he has earned so far, and offers to do the same dare for a smaller sum.
+Just as Vince is about to accept, Craig returns to the game, stating that he only temporarily solved his problem with the $4,500 he has earned so far, and offers to do the same dare for a smaller sum.
 Vince also goes lower, and they go back and forth until Craig settles for $15,000.
 Vince cuts Craig's pinkie off, resulting in Craig winning again, which only serves to anger Vince further.

 The next challenge involves eating a cooked dead dog, which had died while trying to eat Craig's finger, with the winner who finishes his portion first receiving $50,000.
 The contest results in a draw, and the tie is broken by whoever eats Craig's finger.
 Craig wins but he is beaten up by an enraged Vince.
 After being taken outside to calm down by Colin, he suggests that Vince kill Craig for the remaining portion of the $250,000.
-Vince considers the offer but finds himself unable to kill his friend; he urges Craig to leave with him but is suddenly shot to death by Craig.
+Vince considers the offer but finds himself unable to kill his friend; he urges Craig to leave with him but is then shot to death by Craig.
 Colin calls Craig a taxi and he leaves with his winnings in hand.
 After he has left, Colin pays Violet her money, as the two had made a bet on which friend would kill the other; Colin chose Vince with Violet choosing Craig.
-The film ends with Craig arriving home, comforting his child, when suddenly the light turns on and his wife appears, staring at Craig covered in blood and at the money strewn all over the room.
+Craig arrives home, comforting his child, when the light turns on and his wife appears, staring at Craig covered in blood and at the money strewn all over the room.